Skip to content

 Data security

 In general, sensitive data must not be brought to a computer or hard drive outside the department.
-Storing and handling of sensitive data is restricted to the NSC servers or the TSD infrastructure, neither of which are connected to any outside network, like the Internet.
-The data are also stored on servers controlled by Sykehuspartner and connected to hospital PCs.
-Some dedicated portable hard drives that store data in an encrypted and password protected manner can be used to transfer sensitive data between the mentioned servers and a local computer.
-The local computer must be offline (no active WiFi, ethernet, or Bluetooth) as long as the hard drive is connected.
+Storing and handling of sensitive data is restricted to NSC infrastructure, TSD infrastructure, and servers controlled by Sykehuspartner and connected to hospital PCs.
+Some dedicated portable hard drives that store data in an encrypted and password-protected manner can be used to transfer sensitive data between the mentioned servers and a local computer.
+The local computer must be offline (no active WiFi, Ethernet, or Bluetooth) as long as the hard drive is connected.

 Data permissions